deveshgoyal1000/deveshgoyal1000/README.md

-                                                   I'm a engineering student from India.
+       My name is Devesh Goyal I'm a engineering student from India.I am passionate about open-source and learning new technologies.
+I have good knowledge of python          and made some projects in python language.
+I am familiar with java languages and Linux OS. and I am currently learning DevOps.

  <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Developer.gif" width="31px">